 “Why are the HKBU Graduate Attributes important to me?”

-Employers in Hong Kong have expressed their desired qualities /competencies in university graduates (YOU).
-These desired qualities comprise of the 7 HKBU Graduate Attributes (GAs).
+Employers in Hong Kong have expressed their desired qualities / competencies in university graduates (YOU).
+These desired qualities/competencies comprise of the 7 HKBU Graduate Attributes (GAs).

 Chinese Language Proficiency